nycu-caslab/CO2026/Lab2/README.md

         - `lw`, `sw`, `jalr`

 2. **Integer Multiplier**
-    - Implement the integer multiplier in Verilog without using built-in multiplication operators.
+    - Implement the integer multiplier in Verilog with Booth's algorithm.
     - The multiplier must correctly handle signed multiplication and produce a 64-bit result.